 After you’ve defined your objectives, it’s time to consider three categories of metrics: Amplification, Engagement and Business.
 The specific metrics you choose for each category will depend on your objectives, but you need to measure all three if you want to make the most out of your content strategy.
-Amplification and Engagement metrics are ideal for measuring the short-term impact of individual content pieces, and Business metrics are great for getting a high-level view of the impact of your content marketing program as a whole.
+Amplification and Engagement metrics are ideal for measuring the short-term impact of individual content pieces, and Business metrics are great for getting a high-level view of the impact of your useful example of content marketing program as a whole.
 Let’s dig into each one.

 Amplification Metrics (Are people seeing my content?)

 Reviewing traffic sources can also clue you into what stage of the buying funnel your audience is in.
 For example, the 60% of visitors that came from Google are probably people who are searching with intent and are closer to the buying stage vs. the 20% of traffic that came from Pinterest who have just entered the awareness stage.
 Look at which content performs better on different channels, compare it to your visitors buying funnel stage, and change your messaging, use an AI rewriter to generate more content related to their preferences.

 Metrics: total visits, visits by source/medium